dannash100/Kubernetes/README.md

 - ```get rc```: list replicationcontrollers
 - ```cluster-info```: display cluster and urls of kubernetes components
 - ```ssh```: log into Minikube VM to explore processes running on the node
+- ```exec pod_name -- curl -s http://10.111.249.153```, ```exec pod_name env```: remotely run commands inside an existing container of a pod. examine contents, state and enviroment of a container. need to obtain the cluster IP of your service.
+Everything that follows the double dash will be executed inside the pod.
 - ```logs pod_name [-c container_name]```: retrieve logs *note: logs are rotated daily, every time the file reaches 10MB in size*
 - ```port-forward pod_name 8888:8080``` & then ```curl localhost:8888```: connect to pod with port forwarding for debug
 - ```get nodes```: list nodes